yugabyte/cbo_stat_dump/README.md

 # Introduction

+The `cbo_stat_dump` script can be used to reproduce complex query planning issues encoundered in production environment running PostgreSQL or YugabyteDB.

+Debugging these issues in production environment could be very painful because of the complexity of the query planner and limited observability.
+Developers would need access to production environments which may contain sensitive data and debugging operations may affect active production use cases.

-The `cbo_stat_dump` script is used to extract all the information needed to reproduce a complex query planning issue encountered on a production environment running PostgreSQL.
-This information includes DDL, GUCs and statistics used by the query planner.
-By creating empty tables and importing the statistics in a test instance, we can force the query planner to make the same plan choices.
-This can be used to effectively debug issues and provide reliable solutions.
+To pick an optimal execution plan, the Cost Based Optimizer aka. query planner uses table and column statistics to estimate the cost of executing a query.
+By replicating the schema and statistics in a test environment, we can force the query planner to make the same plan choice as in a large production environment, without having to replicate the actual production data.

-The query planner uses certain table and column level statistics to perform selectivity estimation.
-These statistics are available in system catalog tables `pg_class`, `pg_statistic`, `pg_statistic_ext` and `pg_statistic_ext_data`.
-This tool is able to extract the statistics from these tables.
-It exports this data in JSON format, and also generates SQL statements to import these statistics on a test instance.

-Additionally the tool also exports DDL statements to recreate the table schema and values of GUC parameters relevant to query planner that have been overridden on the production environment.
+By being able to easily reproduce issues, developers will be able efficiently debug the problem and provide effective workarounds and resolutions.

+The `cbo_stat_dump` script exports all the information needed to reproduce a query planning issue.
+This primarily includes,
+* GUC parameters
+* Schema Definition
+* Statistics

 ## Note

-While no changes are needed on production environments, inserting to system catalog tables is not supported by default on vanilla PostgreSQL.
-PostgreSQL also does not recommend writing to system catalog tables due the risk of data corruption and unexpected outcomes.
+No changes are needed in production environments to use this script.
+However some patches may be needed in the test environment to import statistics.

+### Force query planner to rely only on `reltuples` estimate in `pg_class`

+In PostgreSQL statistics are updated periodically.
+In between, statistics may become stale, which can lead to incorrect plan choices.
+In particular the size of the table may change rapidly and `reltuples` in `pg_class` may be out-dated.
+To mitigate this, a feature was implemented in PostgreSQL version 15 and onwards which estimates the number of tuples in a table by extrapolating `reltuples` from `pg_class` by checking the actual number of pages used by the table in the storage.

+In our test system, tables will be empty, so query planner would get an estimated row count of 0.
+A patch is needed to force the query planner to rely on the `reltuples` estimate in `pg_class`.

+The patch
+`postgres_patches/master/0002-Ignore-relpages-estimate-from-storage-manager.patch`
-We may be able to tolerate these risks in a test environment.
-To allow inserting statistics in system catalog tables, a patch needs to be applied to PG on the test instance.
+needs to be applied to vanilla PostgreSQL code to use on test systems.

-Moreover, an optimization included in PG15 onwards, make it harder to reproduce plans precisely.
-Instead of using `reltuples` in `pg_class` the query planner takes the current number of blocks in the file containing the table and extrapolates the value of reltuples.
-This means than on target system the query planner sees a different value of reltuples, than what is shown in `pg_class`.
-On the test system since the tables are actually empty, the `query_planner` disregards the reltuples in pg_class and reports that the table has 0 rows.

-The patch allows users to disable this optimization in test by enabling the GUC `enable_cbo_simulation`.

-This optimization may cause plans to be not exactly reproducible, because stats may be stale on the target instance.
-If stats are up-to date we should be able to reproduce the same query plans.
+Additionally you must set the `enable_cbo_simulation` GUC to force the query planner to rely on `reltuples` in `pg_class`.

+Despite this patch, we may not be able to reproduce the exact same row estimates and costs as in production environment, however in most cases we should get the same execution plans as long as the statistics are not too out-dated.

+This patch is not needed on earlier versions of PostgreSQL or YugabyteDB.

+### Extended Statistics

+Vanilla PostgreSQL does not allow inserting data to `pg_statistics_ext_data` system table.

+If extended statistics are used in production envrironment, you must apply the patch `postgres_patches/master/0001-Support-inserting-statistics-to-pg_statistic_ext_dat.patch` to allow inserting data to the extended statistics table.
+This patch is also needed in YugabyteDB.

 ## Exporting information from customer deployment